-Birmingham, a city famed for its canals, curry houses and distinct dialect, has not historically been celebrated for culture.
+Birmingham is undoubtedly one of the best cities for artists to live and work in, The city, famed for its canals, curry houses and distinct dialect, has not historically been celebrated for culture.
 However, during the last few years there has been a noticeable shift in the second city’s reputation.
 Birmingham has a burgeoning bohemian side and this young, diverse city has begun to attract creative types (myself included) away from London.
 So, why would you want to come to Brum?

 1. The Arts Council backs Birmingham: in 2017 Arts Council England (ACE) announced £88.7 million investment in Birmingham’s cultural sector, with funding for 37 arts organisations across the city, creating a range of jobs, training schemes and bursaries, particularly for artists and curators.